sunyoungbaek/homework/README.md

 In 'how to learn a foreign language', 'how to' (0.33) 'learn' (0.17) 'a foreign' (0.33) 'language' (0.16) are the main scorers.
 Here, 'a foreign' doesn't really make sense, and it shoube 'a' + 'foreign language' instead.
 But since 'a' is so often used whenever 'foreign' modifier is used, this model doesn't know how to separate them.

 In all cases, we can see that 'in', 'and', 'the' are overweighted or over-joined (detected as bigram).
 Exploring how to weaken their importance using f(-log(uni/bigram prob)) can be helpful.
+Probabilities functions are already provided in WordProbs class.

 ## Attempt to use Google Trend
 I used pytrends package.
-(MAKE SURE TO INSTALL pip install git+https://github.com/GeneralMills/pytrends.
+(Make sure to pip install git+https://github.com/GeneralMills/pytrends.
 Version 4.6 has a major bug)

 Explored using top_charts() and trending_searches(), but most of them are people's names or trendy terms (movie, show, game names, etc), so they were not useful.